dereklokey/Escape-Velocity/v2/Chapters/Chapter 4.md

 Adrian's expression softened, understanding Selene's perspective.
 "You're right, Selene.
 The labels we give it don't really matter, but to be clear, the label is Tech."

-"However, I do need to confess.
+"However, I do need to clarify.
 While my Tech abilities might seem impressive, they do have their limits," Adrian confessed, his eyes meeting Taryn and Selene's with sincerity.
 "I do have some skill with shielding, a knack for protecting myself and others when it matters most.
 And I can empower my dueling blade to be a formidable weapon in combat.
 But beyond that, my Tech abilities are somewhat limited."

 Taryn nodded, appreciating Adrian's candid admission.
 "It's important to understand our strengths and limitations.
 Even with limited abilities, your skills can still make a significant difference."

 "Alright, Taryn, it's your turn now.
-We've learned about Selene's engineering prowess and my limited Tech abilities.
+We've learned about Selene's engineering prowess and my Tech abilities.
 What's your story?
 What can you bring to the table?"

 Taryn hesitated, her gaze flickering for a moment before meeting Adrian's eyes with a mix of reluctance and determination.
 "I have a past in the military as I have previously mentioned," she admitted, her voice carrying a weight of experience.
 "I was part of the special forces, trained in combat and skilled with a range of weapons.
 They called me 'Ghost' in my unit."

 Selene's eyes widened, a mix of surprise and curiosity crossing her face.
 "Ghost?
 That's an intriguing nickname.
 I can only imagine what kind of skills earned you such a title."

 Taryn's lips tightened, her eyes reflecting the memories that lingered within her.
-"I'm deadly with anything that has a trigger," she confessed, her voice tinged with a mix of confidence and reservation.
+"I'm deadly with anything that has a trigger," she confessed, her voice tinged with confidence.
 "From precision marksmanship to close-quarter combat, I've been trained to adapt and eliminate threats efficiently."

 Adrian leaned in, his gaze locked with Taryn's.
 "So, you were a force to be reckoned with in the military, an operative with lethal skills.
 What made you leave?
 Why are you on this backwater of a planet?"

 Taryn's expression changed, a veil of vulnerability momentarily shadowing her features.
 "I saw too much, Adrian."

 "Wait a minute, Taryn.
 Ghost...
 Operation Thunderfall... that was you?"
 Adrian exclaimed, his tone a mixture of surprise and awe.

+"But... how do you know about Operation Thunderfall?"
+Taryn asked, her tone tinged with concern.
+"It was classified, meant to be kept under wraps for security reasons.
+How did that information reach you?"

 Adrian's smirk widened, a hint of mischief shining in his eyes.
 He leaned back in his seat, his voice carrying a note of confidence.
 "Classified is for people who don't have my resources, Taryn.
 I have my ways of obtaining information that others can't access."